 Innovation.
 Knowledge Translation.

-Program Director: Peter Coyte
+Program Co-Directors: Peter Coyte and Katie Dainty

 IHPME offers the largest graduate program in health services research in English Canada.
 Health Services Research is offered as a concentration at both the Master of Science and Doctoral level, preparing health services researchers for academic, research and planning positions in both the public and private sectors.